united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

 By default, you can
 - connect to MQTT using the MQTT node
 - connect to HTTP using the HTTP node
+- connect to TCP using the TCP node
+- connect to IP using the UDP node

 By installing additional packages, you can:
 - connect to OPC-UA (node-red-contrib-opcua)
 - connect to kafka (node-red-contrib-kafkajs)
 - connect to Siemens-S7 (node-red-contrib-s7)
 - connect to serial (node-red-node-serialport)
+- connect to modbus (node-red-contrib-modbus had)
+- connect to MC-protocol (node-red-contrib-mcprotocol)
+- connect to OMRON FINS Ethernet protocol (node-red-contrib-omron-fins)
+- connect to EtherNet/IP Protocol (node-red-contrib-cip-ethernet-ip)
+- connect to PostgreSQL (node-red-contrib-postgresql)
+- connect to SAP SQL Anywhere

 You can additionally contextualize the data, using function or other different nodes do manipulate the received data.

 ## How can I use it?

-Node-red comes preinstalled as a microservice with the umh.
-Follow our [get started](/docs/getstarted/) guide, to connect with node-red and create your first flow.
+Node-RED comes preinstalled as a microservice with the United Manufacturing Hub.
+Follow our [get started](/docs/getstarted/) guide, to connect with Node-RED and create your first flow.
 We also have many [best practises & guides for Node-RED](https://learn.umh.app/topic/node-red/).

 ## What are the limitations?